hyjiang7/DiscoverMovies/README.md

 Directions for usage:
   - To search by genre: click on drop down menu to selec the genre.
 Click on the search button adjacent to the menu
   - To search by popular movies: click on the search button directly below the words "search popular"
+  - press the next or prev buttons on the bottom of the page to view subsequent pages

+Key technologies used:
+  - HTML
+  - CSS
+  - JavaScript
+  - jQuery

+ Screenshots: